Fix: GraphQL Yoga Not Working — Schema Errors, Resolvers Not Executing, or Subscriptions Failing

 Context is empty in resolvers — the context function must return an object.
 If it returns undefined or throws, resolvers receive an empty context.
 Add error handling in the context function and ensure async operations are awaited.

-For related API issues, see Fix: tRPC Not Working and Fix: Hono Not Working.
+For related API and schema-building issues, see Fix: Pothos Not Working and Fix: tRPC Not Working.
+For HTTP-server alternatives when GraphQL feels like overkill, see Fix: Hono Not Working and Fix: Hono RPC Not Working.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.